leepeuker/movary-kodi-addon/README.md

 Than go into Kodi to "Settings -> Add-ons -> Install from zip file" and select the downloaded zip file to install it.

 Afterwards go to "Settings -> My add-ons -> Services -> Movary -> Configure" and make sure to enter your Movary webhook url and to enable the webhook.

+### When is a Kodi play logged to Movary?

+There are multiple requirements for a video play in Kodi to trigger a Movary webhook request to log a movie play.

+The played video must be:
+- a movie
+- have a tmdb id

+The play must have either ended or been manually stopped:
+- ended
+  - always triggers a webhook request
+- stopped
+  - at least 90% of the movie runtime has to be over
+  - and the play must have been running for at least 10s

 ### Development